Vaccine technology

 CEPI has supported the development of over 30 vaccine candidates against its priority pathogens—Chikungunya virus, Ebola Virus Disease, Lassa virus, Middle East Respiratory Syndrome coronavirus, Nipah virus, Rift Valley Fever virus and SARS-CoV-2—and is a leading funder of research into broadly protective coronavirus vaccines, which could protect against future variants of COVID-19 as well as other coronaviruses with epidemic and pandemic potential.
 The coalition has also invested in the development of rapid response platforms to develop vaccines against Disease X (the threat of an unknown virus).

-CEPI has overseen a number of scientific breakthroughs, including the first Phase 3 trial of a Chikungunya vaccine and the advancement of the first ever Nipah and Lassa vaccines into Phase 1 trials.
+CEPI has overseen a number of scientific breakthroughs, including the first-ever approved Chikungunya vaccine, and advancing the first-ever Nipah vaccine into Phase I and the first-ever Lassa fever vaccine into Phase II trials.
 It has played a central role in the global response to COVID-19, supporting the development of one of the world’s largest portfolios of vaccines against SARS-CoV-2, seven of which have been approved for domestic or global use.
-It also co-led COVAX, the global initiative to deliver fair and equitable access to COVID-19 vaccines, which has delivered approximately 2 billion doses of vaccine to 146 countries around the world.
+It also co-led COVAX, the global initiative to deliver fair and equitable access to COVID-19 vaccines, which delivered approximately 2 billion doses of vaccine to 146 countries around the world.
 CEPI’s work to develop platform technologies against Disease X and priority-pathogen vaccines will also yield critical data and insights that will help the world accomplish the 100 Days Mission.

 Learn more